-16.1 The Department and the Provider may agree to the provision of other employment services or employment related services by the Provider to the Department, including applicable terms and conditions.
+16.1 The Department and the Provider may agree to the provision of other services by the Provider to the Department, including applicable terms and conditions.

-17. Provider's obligation to assist and cooperate with the Department and others
+17. Provider's obligation to assist and cooperate with the Department and others to any entity nominated by the Department, or to the Department.

-- 17.1 The Provider must, if directed by the Department, provide sufficient assistance and cooperation to any entity nominated by the Department to enable services to continue to be provided to any Participant who is or will be transferred to another entity providing services that are the same, or similar to, the Services provided under this Deed, for any reason, including: - (a) the expiry, termination or reduction in scope of this Deed; or - (b) any transfer of the Participant under any provision of this Deed (including PART B SERVICES REQUIREMENTS). - 17.2 The assistance and cooperation the Provider must provide under clause 17.1 includes complying with the Department's directions in relation to: - (a) the transfer of Deed Material and Commonwealth Material in the Provider's possession or control, including that stored in External IT Systems; and - (b) the redirection of Participants, to any entity nominated by the Department, or to the Department.
+17.1 The Provider must, if directed by the Department, provide sufficient assistance and cooperation to any entity nominated by the Department to enable services to continue to be provided to any Participant for any reason, including the expiry, termination or reduction in scope of this Deed.

+- 17.2 The assistance and cooperation the Provider must provide under clause 17.1 includes complying with the Department's directions in relation to: - (a) the transfer of Deed Material and Commonwealth Material in the Provider's possession or control, including that stored in External IT Systems; and - (b) the redirection of Participants,